prezschaefer/cicici/docs/README.md

 ## Historical Accounts
 A series of [tales](tales/README.md) about Carric's journeys, told through his own eyes.
 Certain events may be embellished to enhance the entertainment value.

+## Publications
+A series of [tomes and works](publications.md) which Carric has produced and are now published, some wide spread, others not as popular.